 2) For engaging the services of a certificated fire door inspector with the aim of ensuring that the new fire doors are suitable and compliant.

 3) For quickly arranging suitable training for installers and taking prompt action to address the faults, so making the fire doors suitable and compliant.

-Fire safety strategy in high rise housing is tied to ‘stay-put’ and therefore places critical importance on effective fire and smoke compartmentation.
-Recent events and widespread media coverage surely leaves housing providers and building managers across all sectors with a clear understanding about the need to improve the effectiveness of their fire doors.
-Through recent investments in training and education the fire door industry is now better placed than ever before to deliver the services to meet that need.
+Fire safety strategy in high-rise housing is tied to ‘stay-put’ and therefore places critical importance on effective fire and smoke compartmentation.
+Recent events and widespread media coverage surely leave housing providers and building managers across all sectors with a clear understanding of the need to improve the effectiveness of their fire doors.
+Through recent investments in training and education, the fire door industry is now better placed than ever before to deliver the services to meet that need.